Jillian L. Dinehart

 Biography

-Jillian grew up in the Finger Lakes region of New York and graduated from SUNY Albany with a Bachelor's Degree in Political Science and concentrations in Spanish and Arabic Language studies.
-She went on to receive her juris doctor from Case Western Reserve University School of Law, where she began her litigation career as an award-winning student in the Criminal Defense Clinic.
-Before joining Marshall Dennehey in 2017, Jillian had a varied civil practice working as a judicial staff attorney as well as an assistant director of law.
-She continues to use those public-sector skills in advocating for her political subdivision clients.
+A native of New York’s Finger Lakes region, Jillian earned her Bachelor’s Degree in Political Science from SUNY Albany.
+She received her juris doctor from Case Western Reserve University School of Law, where she launched her litigation career as an award winning student in the Criminal Defense Clinic.
+Before joining the firm in 2017, she gained valuable public sector experience as a judicial staff attorney and assistant director of law-skills she continues to draw upon in her advocacy for political subdivision clients.

 Honors & awards